Space ceiling Logo

 • Best for: Luxury homes, commercial spaces, and high-end renovations.

-2. Suspended Ceiling (Drop Ceiling)
+2. Supended Ceiling (Drop Ceiling)

 • Installed below the actual ceiling to hide ductwork and wiring.